gchure/phd/src/chapter_02/section_05_results.md

 biology is often focused on generating large responses (i.e. a large dynamic range) or finding a strong binding partner (i.e. a small
 $[EC_{50}]$) [@brophy2014; @shis2014].
 While these properties are all individually
-informative, when taken together they capture the essential features of the induction response.
+informative and when taken together, they capture the essential features of the induction response.
 We reiterate that a Hill function approach cannot predict these features *a priori* and furthermore requires fitting each curve individually.
 The MWC model, on the other hand,